jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-Use of CAA records does not prevent mis-issue by an authorized Certification Authority, i.e., a CA that is authorized to issue certificates for the domain in question by CAA records.
+Use of CAA records does not prevent mis-issue by an authorized Certification Authority, i.e., a CA that is authorized to issue certificates for the domain name in question by CAA records.

-Domain name holders SHOULD verify that the CAs they authorize to issue certificates for their domains employ appropriate controls to ensure that certificates are issued only to authorized parties within their organization.
+Domain name holders SHOULD verify that the CAs they authorize to issue certificates for their domain names employ appropriate controls to ensure that certificates are issued only to authorized parties within their organization.